Bohemian Flats: Immigrant groups

 The area known as "Bohemian Flats" was so named because a high percentage of the population came from Central Europe; the majority of the families occupying the area were Slovaks, Swedes, Czechs (Bohemians), and Germans.
 The census of 1900 shows the demographics of the area.
 Despite the name, the people who lived in Bohemian Flats were mostly Slovaks.
 A predominantly Bohemian community, from what is now the Czech Republic, lived in the Upper Levee in St. Paul before moving to the neighborhood around West 7th Street, where the Czech-Slovak Protective Society (CSPS) Hall still stands at the corner of Michigan Street.
 The Bohemians were followed by Italian immigrants to the Upper Levee.
 Many of these families moved to neighborhoods around West 7th Street and Payne Avenue, but Italian communities continued to occupy the Upper Levee and Swede Hollow until the houses were razed by the city in the 1950s.

-Obviously there was oceans and whole continents lying between this place and the area above, even though only a bridge separates them.
+Obviously, there were oceans and whole continents lying between this place and the area above, even though only a bridge separates them.

 Because it was a melting pot of nationalities, Bohemian Flats was known by other names as well.
 In early times, it was known as "The Danish Flats", due to Danish population.
 Later it would be called Little Bohemia, Connemara Patch, Little Ireland, Little Lithuania, Cabbage Patch, and in the spring time, it was known as Little Venice.
 With all of the different nationalities, many "mini" communities were formed.

 Many of the flats residents worked at the Heinrich Brewery at the south end or the Noerenberg Brewery (1870) at the north end of the flats.
 Others worked in the sawmills and flour mills farther upstream.
 The St. Paul and Pacific Railroad bridge (1887) and the original Washington Avenue bridge (1884) went over the flats with houses directly beneath.
 The residents of the flats were responsible for establishing churches in Northeast Minneapolis, Cedar-Riverside, and Prospect Park, and traveled to the city center and beyond for their jobs.
 Members of the community likely attended Americanization classes at nearby centers, such as the Pillsbury House in Cedar-Riverside or the Seven Corners Library.

 The population of the Flats grew to over 1,000 residents at its height.
 Due to proximity and affordability, settling on the Flats was an advantage to the immigrants who worked at the nearby mills and breweries.
 Residents were also able to retrieve lumber that fell into the river to build their homes or to sell for additional income.